snonux/foo.zone/gemfeed/2025-05-11-f3s-kubernetes-with-freebsd-part-5.md

 earth$ curl https://ifconfig.me  # Should show gateway's public IP
 ```

-Check which gateway is active: The device will typically prefer one gateway (usually the first one with a successful handshake).
-To see which gateway is actively routing traffic, check the transfer statistics with `sudo wg show` on earth, or observe which gateway shows recent handshakes and increasing transfer bytes.
+Check which gateway is active: Check the transfer statistics with `sudo wg show` on earth to see which peer shows recent handshakes and increasing transfer bytes.
+On Android, the WireGuard app shows the active tunnel with data transfer statistics.

 ## Conclusion